PoignardAzur/poignardazur.github.io/_posts/2021-01-30-variadic-generics.md

 - To express "this template function/type/trait takes a parameter that can represent an arbitrary number of types".
 - To require that each of those types implements a given trait.
 - To declare tuples of variadic types, and pass them around (eg `let my_tuple : /* VARIADIC_TYPES */; foobar(my_tuple);`)
-- In some case, to "flatten" tuples, and interpret them as a comma-separated list of values, like the [spread operator in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#examples).
+- In some cases, to "flatten" tuples, and interpret them as a comma-separated list of values, like the [spread operator in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#examples).

 Common suggestions to represent variadic types include: `Ts...`, `...Ts`, `Ts..`, `..Ts`, `Ts @ ..`.
 Using `...` is closer to existing C++/D syntax, but `..` is closer to existing Rust syntax for "and then a bunch of things".
 The `Ts @ ..` syntax in particular mimics existing [subslice patterns](https://blog.rust-lang.org/inside-rust/2020/03/04/recent-future-pattern-matching-improvements.html#subslice-patterns-head-tail--).